Placements in Secure Accommodation

 6. Detention for up to 72hrs - Local Authority Power

-Regulation 10(1) places a limit on the maximum period a young person, to whom s25 of the Act applies, may have her/his liberty restricted without the authority of the Court.
+Regulation 10(1) places a limit on the maximum period a young person, to whom s25 of the Act applies, may have their liberty restricted without the authority of the Court.

 The maximum period is 72 hours, either consecutively or in aggregate in any period of 28 consecutive days.
 Consequently this provision is a power available to the local authority and not a Court Order.
 It is this provision which is considered here.